gabrielzschmitz/Elementary-OS-Perfect-Install/README.md

 # How to Make the Perfect Elementary OS Install

-In this article I will try to instruct you about how to install, update, personalize, install the essencial programs and programs recommendations in Elementary OS 5.1 Hera.
+In this article I will try to instruct you about how to install, update, personalize, install the essential programs and programs recommendations in Elementary OS 5.1 Hera.

 ### Disclaimer

-* When i use an [blue link like that](https://corgiorgy.com/) click with ctrl to open in a new tab and dont close this article.
+* When i use an [blue link like that](https://corgiorgy.com/) click with ctrl to open in a new tab and don’t close this article.
 * **Notify me** if you find any **grammatical errors**.
 My English is not one of the best yet.

 ## How to install the system

-* **Just [click here](https://github.com/gabrielzschmitz/Elementary-OS-Perfect-Install/blob/master/How-Install-the-System.md) to read and to acess videos about it.**
+* **Just [click here](https://github.com/gabrielzschmitz/Elementary-OS-Perfect-Install/blob/master/How-Install-the-System.md) to read and to access videos about it.**

 ## After Install Lets Configure It: